KoubaPetr/BallroomDanceDatasets/DanceTutorialsDataset/README.md

-# Tutorials Dataset
+# Dance Tutorials Dataset

-Directory structure prepared for the download of the "Tutorials Dataset".
+Directory structure prepared for the download of the "Dance Tutorials Dataset".
 This is a dataset of videos of 10 different ballroom dances corresponding to the International Style, i.e.: Cha-Cha,Rumba,Jive,Paso Doble, Samba, Waltz, Viennese Waltz, Quickstep, Slowfox and Tango.

 Each class holds instances corresponding to segments of Youtube videos, where there is single dancepair clearly visible and performing the dance corresponding to the class label.
 The dataset was handpicked and annotated manually.
 Each class has total footage of at least 10 minutes, coming from at least 13 different videos, with no video contributing by more than 80 seconds and each dance performance not contributing by more than 60 seconds.